Danger Level: 5/5

 Common questions about identification, prevention, and treatment

-Roof rats are agile climbers that access attics via tree branches touching roofs, utility lines, vines on walls, or gaps at the roofline.
-They can squeeze through openings as small as a quarter.
+They're agile climbers that reach attics by way of tree branches touching the roof, utility lines, vines on walls, or gaps at the roofline.
+They can squeeze through openings as small as a quarter, so even a half-inch gap around a vent or chimney flashing is plenty.

 Related